Beach-Hopping the Budva coast by Car

 • Water shoes: Essential for Mogren and Kamenovo where the pebbles are rough on bare feet.

 • Sun protection: Factor 50 and a hat.
-The riviera sun hits hard from June through September, and shade is scarce on open beaches.
+The coast sun hits hard from June through September, and shade is scarce on open beaches.

 • Cash: Many beach bars and parking attendants still prefer cash.
 Keep €20 in small notes.